rjojjr/tasks-lock-api/README.md

 work in a HA environment.
 It is useful for enforcing a limit on jobs that should only be run once at any given time.

+The TasksLock API currently includes clients for Java/Springboot and Python.
+More client packages in other languages are soon to come.

 ## Module Modes

 The 'TasksLock API' Springboot module has three modes: